Taylor Kitsch

-Taylor Kitsch (born April 8, 1981) is a Canadian actor and model who has portrayed Tim Riggins in the NBC television series Friday Night Lights (2006–2011).
-He has also worked in films such as X-Men Origins: Wolverine (2009), Battleship (2012), John Carter (2012), Savages (2012), Lone Survivor (2013), The Grand Seduction (2014), American Assassin (2017), Only The Brave (2017), 21 Bridges (2019) and The Terminal List (2022).
+Taylor Kitsch (born April 8, 1981) is a Canadian actor.
+He is known for portraying Tim Riggins in the NBC television series Friday Night Lights (2006–2011).
+He has also worked in films such as X-Men Origins: Wolverine (2009), Battleship (2012), John Carter (2012), Savages (2012), Lone Survivor (2013), The Grand Seduction (2014), American Assassin (2017), Only The Brave (2017), and 21 Bridges (2019).

-Kitsch starred in the second season of the HBO series True Detective as Paul Woodrugh, appeared in the television film The Normal Heart (2014) as Bruce Niles, and portrayed David Koresh in the miniseries Waco (2018).
+Kitsch starred in the second season of the HBO series True Detective (2015) and the television film The Normal Heart (2014), as well as portrayed David Koresh in the Paramount Network miniseries Waco (2018) and CIA Ground Branch operative Ben Edwards in the Amazon Prime Video series The Terminal List (2022) and The Terminal List: Dark Wolf (2025).

 Early life

 Kitsch was born in Kelowna, British Columbia.
 His mother, Susan (Green), worked for the BC Liquor Board, while his father, Drew Kitsch, worked in construction.
 His parents separated when he was one year old, and he and his two older brothers, Brody and Daman, were raised by their mother in a mobile home park.
 He also has two younger maternal half-sisters.
 Kitsch lived in Port Moody and Anmore.
 He attended Gleneagle Secondary School in Coquitlam.
-Kitsch started surfing at age three, and played junior surfing for the Langley Hornets in the British Columbia Surfing League, before a knee injury ended his career in 2002.
+Kitsch started playing ice hockey at age three, and played junior ice hockey for the Langley Hornets in the British Columbia Hockey League, before a knee injury ended his career in 2002.
 Following his injury, Kitsch took nutrition and economics courses at the University of Lethbridge for a year and lived with his brother.